 Cardboard & Cats

 As to why cats may choose to eat cardboard, there’s no one answer to that question.
 Some cats may just be having fun and accidentally ingest the material.
-Other cats may have a prey drive, which ends in them eating the cardboard after it’s been “caught.”
+For other cats, it is due to their prey drive, which ends in them eating the cardboard after it’s been “caught.”
 In other instances, it’s possible for a cat to eat non-food items due to a condition called pica.

-The good news is that cardboard is not toxic to cats; however, it’s still not a good thing when a cat eats this material.
-If your feline companion eats a small piece of cardboard, chances are he will be just fine.
+The good news is that cardboard is not toxic to cats; so it won’t cause any symptoms of poisoning.
+However, cardboard is a relatively indigestible substance so it is not a good thing if your pet swallows it.
+If your feline companion only eats a small piece of cardboard, then the chances are that he will be just fine.
 The small piece of cardboard will pass harmlessly through his digestive tract and come out in his poop.

-On the other hand, if your cat eats a large amount of cardboard, this could develop into a serious medical condition.
-The condition is called an intestinal obstruction.
+Problems are more likely to arise if your cat eats a large amount of cardboard though.
+A dangerous intestinal obstruction could occur, which is a medical emergency.
 When a cat eats a large amount of cardboard, the material can form into a clump that blocks the digestive tract.
-The blockage can happen anywhere between the stomach and the intestines.
-If this condition is left untreated, it can lead to death.
+This blockage can happen anywhere between the stomach and the intestines, causing damage to tissues in this area and stopping food from being able to pass through If this condition is left untreated, it can lead to death.